Paws for Thought: Pet-Nups

 Legal Landscape in Hong Kong

-In countries such as Portugal, Germany, France, portions of the USA, Spain, and most recently the province of British Columbia in Canada, have legislation that recognises pets as living and feeling beings and not just chattel.
+Countries such as Portugal, Germany, France, portions of the USA, Spain, and most recently the province of British Columbia in Canada, have legislation that recognises pets as living and sentient beings and not just chattels for the purpose of welfare and ownership issues.
+Some jurisdictions, such as British Columbia and Israel have even considered the welfare of the animal within a divorce context and disregarded ownership as the defining feature of with whom the pet should live after divorce.

-However, despite the evolving attitudes towards pets in many jurisdictions worldwide, Hong Kong’s legal framework still views family pets as chattels, i.e. property which is owned, and which is to be split as matrimonial assets.
-There are no specific laws or regulations governing pet custody, care and control, and access upon divorce in Hong Kong.
-Rather, the courts would consider elements such as the registered owner or the purchaser when deciding on which party the family pet(s) should go to.
+However, despite the evolving attitudes towards pets overseas, Hong Kong’s legal framework still views family pets as chattels, i.e. property which is owned, and which is to be split as a matrimonial asset.
+There are no specific laws or regulations governing pet custody or access upon divorce in Hong Kong.
+Rather, the courts will consider elements such as the registered owner or the purchaser when deciding on which party the family pet(s) should go to.

-Including pets in nuptial agreements will serve as a valuable exercise to set out expectations for pet ownership and to establish clear guidelines regarding the custody, care, and financial responsibilities associated with their pets, should the relationship come to an end.
+Including pets in nuptial agreements or creating free standing agreements will serve as a valuable exercise to set out expectations for pet ownership and to establish clear guidelines regarding the custody, care, and financial responsibilities associated with their pets, should the relationship come to an end.

 Pet-Nups in Practice: